1. Learn about the survivor’s pension

 • you started getting it in 2019 or later, and

-• your spouse or common-law partner contributed to the enhanced CPP.
+• your spouse or common-law partner paid into the enhanced CPP.

 Hide this website